A time-nonlocal multiphysics finite element method with Crank-Nicolson scheme for poroelasticity model with secondary consolidation: Conclusion

 \section{Conclusion}

-In this paper, we constructed a time-nonlocal multiphysics finite element method based on the Crank-Nicolson scheme for the reformulated poroelasticity model.
+In this paper, we construct a time-nonlocal multiphysics finite element method based on the Crank-Nicolson scheme for the reformulated poroelasticity model.

 For the case where the physical parameters $\lambda,\lambda^*$ and $c_0$ are all finite positive constants, by introducing two auxiliary variables, the original strongly coupled model is reformulated into a generalized Stokes equation with time integral terms and a diffusion equation.
-Then a time-nonlocal multiphysics finite element method with Crank-Nicolson scheme is proposed.
-In terms of discrete scheme design, the spatial discretization uses high-order Taylor-Hood mixed finite element method: displacement $\mathbf{u}$ uses $r+1$-th order Lagrange elements, $\xi$ and $\eta$ use $r$-th order Lagrange elements, and the time discretization uses the Crank-Nicolson scheme.
-Systematic theoretical analysis is conducted in the paper, including the stability analysis of the fully discrete algorithm scheme and the optimal order error estimation.
-The theoretical results show that: the convergence order of displacement $\mathbf{u}$ in $H^1$ norm is $O(\tau^2+h^{r+1})$, and the convergence order of pressure $p$ in $L^2$ and $H^1$ norms are $O(\tau^2+h^{r+1})$ and $O(\tau^2+h^r)$, respectively.
+Then a time-nonlocal multiphysics finite element method with the Crank-Nicolson scheme is proposed.
+In terms of discrete scheme design, the spatial discretization uses the high-order Taylor-Hood mixed finite element method: displacement $\mathbf{u}$ uses $r+1$-th order Lagrange elements, $\xi$ and $\eta$ use $r$-th order Lagrange elements, and the temporal discretization uses the Crank-Nicolson scheme.
+Systematic theoretical analysis is conducted in this paper, including the stability analysis of the fully discrete scheme and the optimal-order error estimates.
+The theoretical results show that: the convergence order of displacement $\mathbf{u}$ in the $H^1$ norm is $O(\tau^2+h^{r+1})$, and the convergence orders of pressure $p$ in the $L^2$ and $H^1$ norms are $O(\tau^2+h^{r+1})$ and $O(\tau^2+h^r)$, respectively.